Flu and RSV Testing in Snellville, GA

 - Loss of appetite

 - Difficulty breathing (will usually appear as wheezing or abnormally fast breaths)

 - It is possible for RSV to spread from person to person through vapors that are passed during a sneeze or cough.

 Some mild cases of influenza or RSV may resolve themselves if the individual receives enough rest to fully recuperate.
 However, if you notice any serious symptoms such as breathing difficulties or a high fever, you should seek medical attention immediately.
 It is often better to be safe than sorry even when dealing with a mild case, as early treatment will be able to offer fast relief from painful symptoms.

 In order to officially determine whether or not you have influenza or RSV, a variety of tests may need to be performed.
 This is primarily to do with the fact that there are multiple different strains of influenza that you may contract.
 Influenza A and influenza B are among the most common, but it is also possible to test for other subforms.
 Several of these tests are also able to identify respiratory syncytial virus within the same sample provided by the patient.

 Results are typically available within a few days after the sample has been collected and sent to the lab for testing.
 Rapid test options will of course have a much faster turnaround time that should be available within just a few hours.
 If you have completed flu and RSV testing with Mahon Family Medicine but have not yet received your results after several days, please contact our office by calling (770) 925-2526 to inquire about your test results.

-Based on the outcome of your tests, Dr. Priya Arccot-Joshi D.O. will be able to recommend a course of treatment to relieve symptoms associated with your illness.
+Based on the outcome of your tests, Mahon Family Medicine will be able to recommend a course of treatment to relieve symptoms associated with your illness.
 If you notice that your symptoms are worsening, please come in for a consultation as soon as possible.

-If you are experiencing symptoms of influenza or RSV, or would like to discuss treatment options, contact Mahon Family Medicine today.
+If you are experiencing symptoms of influenza or RSV, or would like to discuss treatment options, contact Mahon Family Medicine at (770) 925-2526 today.